junfanz1/junfanz1/README.md

   </table>
 </div>

-## ✈️ Fun Facts
+## 🌏 Fun Facts

-🏃🏻 I’m a traveler and marathoner, having visited 6 continents, 60+ countries/regions (my passport has seen more stamps than a post office! 🛂), U.S. 50 states and 28 national parks.
+✈️ I’m a traveler and marathoner🏃🏻, having visited 6 continents, 60+ countries/regions (my passport has seen more stamps than a post office! 🛂), U.S. 50 states and 28 national parks.
 I completed a marathon within 5h and summited Kilimanjaro Uhuru Peak (5895m) at the Roof of Africa.
 My expeditions have taken me to adventurous journeys, such as Longyearbyen & Barentsburg in Svalbard, Ushuaia in Argentina, Rapa Nui in Chile, Iqaluit in Nunavut Canada, Unalaska & Cold Bay in Aleutian Islands, middle of the Earth in Ecuador, and so on.
 These experiences have shaped my adaptability, problem-solving skills, and global perspective.

 ## 📊 GitHub Stats